Life is like a

 I’m asking my local police how to protect my house against homejacking and a Belgian police officer advises me to… have my wallet and car keys ready right on the chest in front of the door: “So the homejackers grab it and go away, and THEN you can call us”.
 Wow.

 And then it comes, slowly but surely — Dogmatism, the new indoctrination of the XXI century.
-A new ideology without a name.
+A “new ethics”.
+A new ideology without name.

 From now on, things may be binary “good” or “bad” with no shades in between.
 Critical thinking breathed its last.
-Demonstrating independence of mind and freedom of judgement or action may be dangerous.
+Demonstrating independence of mind and freedom of judgement may be dangerous.
 Defending (and even having) one’s own convictions becomes a challenge.
 Dissidents become outcasts, driven out by the new bien-pensants.
-Diversity is solemnly proclaimed, but the interpretation of this greatest word is very special and selective: once your opinion differs from the narrow ideological mainstream, your diversity stops here.
-No interest in saving mythic pandas makes you suspicious.
-Asking neutral unbiased questions about the climate puts you in a grey zone.
+Diversity is solemnly proclaimed, but the interpretation of this greatest word is one-way, like a diode: once your opinion differs from the narrow ideological mainstream, your diversity stops here.
+No interest in saving pandas makes you suspicious.
+Asking neutral and unbiased (!) questions about the climate puts you in a grey zone.
 No participation in struggling, again and again, for the rights that have already been fully secured years/decades ago puts you in a dark grey, almost black zone.
-Using 20-years-old words and concepts from the Free Europe period puts you in the black zone.
+Using words and concepts from the Free Europe era puts you in the black zone.
 Men behaving as men and women behaving as women put themselves in a deep black zone — femininity and masculinity are nearly outlawed.

-The Western population readily and joyfully adopts this New Ideology Without a Name.
+The Western population readily and joyfully adopts this new Ideology Without Idea.
 We don’t know whom we serve and why, we have no goal and no roadmap.
 We are facing a number of threats to our civilisation, but we resolutely refuse to use force whatever the circumstances.
 We citizens disarm ourselves by default, we think that the problems will be solved by a collective performance of “We Are the World, We Are the Children” in a circle hand in hand.
 We feel shy of our identity and success.
-Unlike the Soviets we don’t apply earplugs to our ears and filters to our eyes — no, we happily ingest everything.
-We are afraid of making a step away from the herd, afraid to enjoy our unique personality, afraid to make independent decisions and to act when one’s really got to act, we are simply afraid to be ourselves.
+Unlike the Soviets we don’t put earplugs in our ears and filters on our eyes — no, we happily ingest everything.
+We are afraid of making a step away from the herd, afraid to enjoy our unique personality, afraid to make independent decisions, we are simply afraid to be ourselves.
 We want to be nice to everybody, we are frightened of making noise of all kind and we jump at your own shadow.
 We have completely lost the sense of humour.
 We readily follow the alarmists of all sorts and ages, we are seriously thinking of prohibiting paddling on the Geneva Lake because one Leftist said some birds might be unhappy to see us sailing.
-We fully commit ourselves to the new ideology without understanding what it is and even what is its name.
+We fully commit ourselves to the new ideology without understanding what it is and even without knowing what is its name.

-Some people erroneously call the above paragraph “European values”, but it is quite the opposite to what has always been known as European (and wider — Western) values including freedoms, individualism, competition, common sense, progress, pragmatism,..
+Some people erroneously call the above “European values”, but it is quite the opposite to what has always been known as European (and wider — Western) values including freedoms, individualism, competition, common sense, progress, pragmatism,..
 What is it then?
 Metamodernism?
 Postmodernism?
 Post-Truth?
 Orwell’s “Animal Farm”?
 Something else?